-The Trust is an independent, U.S. based philanthropic organization, unaffiliated with any political party or organization, which incubates and supports projects to expand and enhance enterprises and workforce skills in Guyana.
-The Guyana Economic Development Trust’s projects help fill a gap in functional 21st-Century skills training and seed funding for startup and small businesses.
+The Guyana Economic Development Trust (GEDT) is an independent, U.S. based philanthropic initiative, unaffiliated with any political party or organization, which incubates and supports projects to expand and enhance enterprises and the workforce in Guyana.
+GEDT’s projects provide access to resources, 21st-Century skills training, and very early-stage capital for startups with ideas.

 Today, Guyana is on the verge of an economic revolution that will forever change the country.
 GEDT offers its supporters the opportunity to play a direct role in the economic progression of the nation.